 Presentation

-You, as a Tigers Den presenter, will have 7 minutes to make a pitch in front of a panel of judges who are alumni and founders of businesses.
+As a Tigers Den presenter, you will have 10 minutes to make a pitch in front of a panel of judges who are alumni and founders of businesses.
 You will have access to a projector, sound system, and PC computer.
-The content of the pitch is at your discretion – you can present a slide deck or create an infomercial video that meets the criteria below.
-Your goal is to convince your future customers and the panel of judges that you have an organization that can have meaningful impact on a significant problem.
+The content of the pitch is at your discretion, but you must present a slide deck or create an infomercial video that meets the criteria below.
+Your goal is to convince your future customers, investors, and the panel of judges that you have an organization that can have meaningful impact on a significant problem.

 Timeline

-• early April—Submit your final presentation documentation for consideration for admittance to the competition
+• April 1, 2025: Submit your final presentation documentation for the competition.

-• late April—Finalists pitch to judges panel, top three awardees selected, and announcement of award denominations
+• Late April: Finalists pitch to panel of judges, awardees selected, and announcement of award denominations.

 Registration